 Electric cars vs petrol cars vs hybrid cars : which engine choice is right for you?

 Petrol, diesel, hybrid and electric cars each have their merits but picking the right one can be tricky.
 Luckily our guide is here to help

-While most motorists still drive cars with a regular petrol or diesel internal-combustion engine (ICE), few will have failed to notice the rising popularity of electric and hybrid cars.
+While most motorists still drive cars with a regular petrol or diesel internal-combustion engine (ICE), one surely cannot have failed to notice the rising popularity of electric and hybrid cars.
 That trend is only set to grow.
 Volkswagen, for example, plans to offer an electrified version of every one of its models by 2030, with Ford, Jaguar and Toyota making similar pledges.
 The UK government, meanwhile, has committed to ending the sale of new petrol and diesel cars by 2040 and is considering whether to bring that date forward.

 However, 2030 is still a number of buying cycles away for most motorists.
 And although there are a few notable exceptions, many manufacturers offer EVs only at the premium end of the market, while hybrids tend to be more expensive than cars with conventional engines.
 The flipside to higher purchase prices is the lower running costs, favourable tax rates and the chance to escape, or reduce your exposure to, emissions-based charge zones in urban areas.

 Types of powertrains on sale

 Drivers looking for some of the benefits of an AFV without any of the perceived complication and expense may be tempted by a mild hybrid.
 Offered by manufacturers as diverse as Suzuki and Mercedes, a mild hybrid comprises a beefed-up starter motor, known as a belt alternator starter (BAS).
 The BAS recoups energy that would otherwise be lost during braking, feeding it into the battery.
 This, in turn, helps power the wheels in conjunction with the engine –although the battery rarely drives the wheels on its own.